A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 On a hunch, I waited ten days before calling for help.
 I tried the hand pump again, and water came gushing out.
 I estimated that at least 15 feet of water had come back up into the pipe, so I knew there was still water down there.

 The water was crystal clear and tasted good, like my own water.
-This told me that the “town water” had been entirely used up and was gradually being replaced with underground water.
+The “town water” had been used up and was replaced with underground water.
 I suspected the well was plugged up with something.

 This time, I used bottled water for everything but laundry, which got real expensive as time went on.

-Clothes piled up for 3 1/2 weeks before I tried doing laundry.
+- Clothes piled up for 3 1/2 weeks before I tried doing laundry.
 When I washed clothes, once again I dipped out as much water as possible before draining the machine.
-This water was used for flushing.

 THE NEXT STEP

 In the meantime, a Plan was formulated!
 Water is very heavy.
 Anyone who has ever tried to carry two water buckets uphill knows this.